ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 {@snippet features/build-highlight-source}

-The {@link module:highlight/highlight~Highlight} feature offers a text marking tools that help content authors speed up their work, e.g. reviewing content or marking it for the future reference.
-It uses inline `<marker>` elements in the view, supports both markers (background color) and pens (text color), and comes with a flexible configuration.
+The {@link module:highlight/highlight~Highlight} feature offers text marking tools that help content authors speed up their work, for example when reviewing content or marking it for future reference.
+It uses inline `<mark>` elements in the view, supports both markers (background color) and pens (text color), and comes with a flexible configuration.

 ## Demo